-My earlier memories of 4th of July are filled with the goofy parade down main street (which my parents coerced me into going to), grilling at mom and dad’s, and spending lazy summer time with family and friends.
-The closer it got to dark, the more I excited I got to hunt down the best fireworks displays.
+My memories of 4th of July are filled with the goofy parade down main street Huntington Beach where I grew up, grilling at my mom and dad’s, and spending lazy summer time with family and friends.
+The closer it got to dark, the more I excited I was to hunt down the best fireworks displays.
 I’m still crazy about watching fireworks.
 It’s not the 4th without them!
+Find all of the recipe links are at the end of the post.

-To plan your menu, consider how many you’ll be feeding and choose accordingly.
-If it’s a big crowd, you may want to offer multiple appetizers, main dishes (proteins) and side dishes.
+First consider how many you’ll be feeding.
+If it’s a big crowd, you may want to offer several appetizers, main dishes, and side dishes.
 If it’s a smaller group, maybe one of each will suffice.

 - Spice Turkey Burgers with Ancho Chili Sauce